Batman: Year One: Film

+Animation

 In 2011, an animated adaptation was released as a DC Universe Animated Original Movie.
 It was produced by Bruce Timm, co-directed by Lauren Montgomery and Sam Liu.
-It features the voices of Benjamin McKenzie as Bruce Wayne/Batman, Bryan Cranston as James Gordon, Eliza Dushku as Selina Kyle/Catwoman, Katee Sackhoff as Sarah Essen, Grey DeLisle as Barbara Gordon, Jon Polito as Commissioner Loeb, Alex Rocco as Carmine 'The Roman' Falcone, and Jeff Bennett as Alfred Pennyworth.
+It features the voices of Benjamin McKenzie as Bruce Wayne/Batman, Bryan Cranston as James "Jim" Gordon, Eliza Dushku as Selina Kyle/Catwoman, Katee Sackhoff as Sarah Essen, Jon Polito as Commissioner Loeb, and Alex Rocco as Carmine 'The Roman' Falcone.
 The movie premiered at Comic-Con, with a Catwoman short shown in October.

+Video game

+The Year One batsuit was available as one of the DLC skins for Batman: Arkham City.

+While not a direct adaptation, the video game Batman: Arkham Origins takes some inspiration from Batman: Year One and features a younger, less-experienced Batman in his second year of crimefighting.
+Set eight years before Batman: Arkham Asylum, the prequel follows Batman encountering eight of the world's greatest assassins as they attempt to claim Black Mask's $50-million bounty on him, all while being hunted by the Gotham City Police Department for his vigilantism.

+Television

 The second half of the fourth season of the Batman-based television series Gotham is inspired by Batman: Year One.

-Director Matt Reeves cited Year One as one of the inspirations for The Batman, with Robert Pattinson portraying a younger Bruce Wayne who is in his second year as a crime-fighter.
+Audio

+Batman: Year One was adapted as the first four episode of DC High Volume: Batman, a weekly scripted podcast which adapts seminal Batman comics from across the years.
+The cast includes Jason Spisak as Batman, Jay Paulson as Jim Gordon, Reba Buhr as Selina Kyle, Adam O’Byrne as Harvey Dent, Mike Starr as Carmine Falcone, and Simon Vance as Alfred Pennyworth.